RedisLabs/raft/docs/Using.md

         return ret;
     }

-    // Configure libraft from the configuration in the snapshot
+    // Configure the Raft library from the configuration in the snapshot
     // See the example implementation above for more details about this function app_configure_from_snapshot();
     raft_end_load_snapshot(rr->raft);